-The prescription opioid and heroin overdose epidemic is the worst public health crisis in Pennsylvania.
-It affects Pennsylvanians across the state, from big cities to rural communities.
-The Wolf Administration takes an all-hands-on deck approach to prevent the disease from happening, rescue those suffering and get Pennsylvanians into treatment.
+The prescription opioid and heroin overdose epidemic affects Pennsylvanians across the state, from big cities to rural communities.
+DOH takes an all-hands-on deck approach to prevent the disease from happening, rescue those suffering and get Pennsylvanians into treatment.

 data dashboard provides county-level data and highlights prevention, rescue and treatment efforts across the commonwealth.

 To help prevent prescription drug abuse and protect the health and safety of our community, Pennsylvania's

 Prescription Drug Monitoring Program (PA PDMP) collects information on all filled prescriptions for controlled substances.
 This information helps health care providers safely prescribe controlled substances and helps patients get the treatment they need.